Rep. Comer to Newsmax: 4 Bidens Peddled Influence Globally

-House Oversight Committee Chairman James Comer, R-Ky. told Newsmax that four members of the Biden family were involved in "influence-peddling schemes around the world."
+House Oversight Committee Chair James Comer, R-Ky., told Newsmax that four members of the Biden family were involved in "influence-peddling schemes around the world."

 Appearing Tuesday on "Rob Schmitt Tonight," the Kentucky Republican said a new family tree member could be added to the probe of President Joe Biden, his son Hunter Biden, and Joe's brother, James Biden.